 Alternative Character Interpretation: The creators of the film appear to have had it in mind that Superman was to be a Christian Allegory or at-least an all-around boy-scout.
 This is kind-of undermined by how he turns out to be the father of Lois' child meaning he either slept with her without her knowing he was Clark, or Jason was conceived in Superman II and he impregnated her during the night they spent together which he erased from her memory—along with everything else—at the end of the film.
 He also decides at one point to eavesdrop on Lois and her family one night after using his super hearing to listen in when she tells the cab driver where to take her.

 Anvilicious: In the Christopher Reeve films Jor-El talking to Superman already sounded like God talking to Jesus ("I have sent them you, my only son", etc.), but this film takes that parallel and runs with it.
 Besides reusing that version of Jor-El, Superman's return is a "Second Coming", he suffers a "Passion" when Lex and his men beat him up and Lex stabs him in the side, after saving the day he falls to Earth near death in a cruciform position, and he unexpectedly recovers from supposedly fatal injuries, with his empty hospital bed evoking the empty tomb.
-And as at least one critic (of Time magazine) pointed out, Superman secretly having a child with Lois is sort of like Jesus secretly having a child with Mary Magdalene.
+And as at least one critic (of TIME magazine) pointed out, Superman secretly having a child with Lois is sort of like Jesus secretly having a child with Mary Magdalene.

 Ho Yay: Jimmy Olsen seems to be just a wee bit too fond of Clark Kent.